-In relation to the rules governing procedure, it should merely be noted that, following the entry into force of the new Rules of Procedure of the Court of Justice in 2012, new Supplementary Rules, which update the provisions concerning letters rogatory, legal aid and reports of perjury by a witness or expert (OJ 2014 L 32, p.
-37), as well as practical directions to parties concerning cases brought before the Court (OJ 2014 L 31, p.
-1), entered into force on 1 February 2014.
+In relation to rules governing procedure, it should merely be noted that, following the entry into force of the new Rules of Procedure of the Court of Justice in 2012, new Supplementary Rules, which update the provisions concerning letters rogatory, legal aid and reports of perjury by a witness or expert (OJ 2014 L 32, p.
+37), and practice directions to parties concerning cases brought before the Court (OJ 2014 L 31, p.
+1) entered into force on 1 February 2014.

 2. The statistics concerning the Court's activity in 2014 reveal unprecedented figures overall.
-The past year was the most productive year in the Court's history.
+The past year is the most productive year in the Court's history.